RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 **METHODS 2:**

-After consulting the literature,  [ https://pubs.acs.org/doi/10.1021/ci500747n ] Deep Neural Network (DNN) is set up with the following parameters:
+(https://pubs.acs.org/doi/10.1021/acs.jcim.2c01422)] Deep Neural Network (DNN) is set up with the following parameters:

 • Normalization of Molecular Properties using StandardScalar() (scaling to unit variance)